Monstereo Delicio: Personnel

+Reception

+On the 2XX Canberra radio station's Independent Album Chart for Thursday, 1 October 1992, the album was at number 3.

 Miscellaneous

 Original bass player, Damian Child, recorded all bass parts on the album – though her replacement Janene Abbott appears on the cover art.
 Monstereo Delicio first ten tracks were recorded in 1991 at Periscope and Platinum Studios in Melbourne.
 Russell "Rusty" Berther (Rich's brother) from Australian comedy duo, Scared Weird Little Guys, co-wrote 'Headbanger - I Luv U' with Rich and J Bowers.
 The two bonus tracks, originally released on a 7" single, "Joe Cool" in June 1990, were produced by Kevin "Caveman" Shirley and were recorded at Sing Sing Studios in Melbourne.